aiven/aiven-docs/docs/products/opensearch/howto/audit-logs.md

 -   Aiven for OpenSearch® service
 -   [OpenSearch Security management enabled](/docs/products/opensearch/howto/enable-opensearch-security) for the Aiven for OpenSearch service

-After enabling audit logs in the service\'s advanced configuration, proceed to enable them in the OpenSearch® Security dashboard.
+After enabling audit logs in the service's advanced configuration, proceed to enable them in the OpenSearch® Security dashboard.

 ## Enabling audit logs in Aiven for OpenSearch